-Manipur: 6 killed in gun violence between Meitei, Kuki groups in Jiribam
+Manipur: 7 killed in gun violence between Meitei, Kuki groups in Jiribam

-This came a day after an elderly man was killed and six others injured in a rocket attack by suspected Kuki militants in Bishnupur district’s Moirang region.
+This came a day after an elderly man was killed and six others injured in a rocket attack by suspected Kuki militants in Bishnupur district.

-At least six persons were killed in gun violence between Meitei and Kuki groups in a remote area of Manipur’s Jiribam district on Saturday, an Army official told Scroll.
+At least seven persons were killed in gun violence between Meitei and Kuki groups in a remote area of Manipur’s Jiribam district on Saturday, an Army official told Scroll.

-Three of those killed belonged to the Kuki community while the others were Meiteis.
+Four of those killed belonged to the Kuki community while the others were Meiteis.

-The first death was reported after suspected militants entered the home of a victim and shot him dead in his sleep, reported PTI.
+The first death was reported after suspected Kuki militants entered the home of 63-year-old Yurembam Kulendra Singha and shot him dead in his sleep, according to a statement by the Manipur Police.

-The man lived alone about 5 kilometres from the Jiribam district headquarters.
-It was not immediately clear which ethnic group the man or his assailants belonged to.
+A Meitei civilian, Singha lived alone in Nungchapi about 5 kilometres from the Jiribam district headquarters.

-The other five victims were killed in a subsequent exchange of fire between members of both communities about 7 kilometres away from the district headquarters in Nungchapi.
+The other six victims were killed in a subsequent exchange of fire between Meitei and Kuki groups in Rasidpur village about 7 kilometres away from the district headquarters.

-“This morning, the town of Jiribam was struck by sudden violence as clashes erupted between two communities in the Nungchapi area,” the Assam Rifles official told Scroll.
+“This morning, the town of Jiribam was struck by sudden violence as clashes erupted between two communities in the Nungchapi area,” an Assam Rifles official told Scroll.

 The official added: “Despite the region being a non-AFSPA [Armed Forces Special Powers Act] zone, the local Assam Rifles Battalion acted swiftly, with the commanding officer personally walking several kilometres to reach the scene amidst local blockades.
 The Assam Rifles has launched a joint search operation, recovering three bodies believed to be from the Kuki community.
 The unit is actively working to minimise further casualties by reaching out to affected individuals.”